openfheorg/openfhe-network-examples/README.md

 Please check that the particular example has been verified as operational.
 If it has not then *caveat empteurp*, beware!

-## Multihop PRE Network Examples
+## Multihop PRE Network Examples [all verified as working]

 ---------------

-### PRE Network For AES Key Distribution Demo with multiple brokers using Google RPC [partially verified as working]
+### PRE Network For AES Key Distribution Demo with multiple brokers using Google RPC

 This example allows for PRE between a producer and consumer through multiple broker hops in multiple trust zones.
 Each broker either